 - Wait for the flies to come in.

-Fruit flies love red wine and beer so this can work particularly well for them.
+Fruit flies love syrup and old alcohol so this can work particularly well for them.

-- Leave a little wine or beer in the bottom of the bottle.
+- Grab bottle with wine or beer in the bottom.

 - Add a few drops of dish soap.